-Note: See end of Section 14 for abbreviations, course numbers, and coding.
+NOTE: See the beginning of Section H for abbreviations, course numbers, and coding.

 |ENGL1000||Introduction to Modern Literature in English||6 ch (3C) [W]|

 This course introduces students to a diverse range of literary works written in English, primarily from the twentieth and twenty-first centuries, including short stories, poems, plays, and novels.
 These works demonstrate how literature can open up new understandings about societies and histories both within and beyond our local experience.
 The selection of texts varies from section to section, but all sections devote one-third of class time to developing writing skills, and the course places considerable emphasis on critical reading.
-ENGL 1000 welcomes all students with an interest in English, and it is normally required for English Majors and Honours.
+ENGL 1000 welcomes all students with an interest in English, and it is normally required for the English Major and Honours programs.

 |ENGL1103||Fundamentals of Clear Writing||3 ch (3C) [W]|